amigo-nishant/amigo-nishant/README.md

  ### **DevOps | MLOps | SRE | Cloud - AWS/GCP/Azure/OCI**

-I’m a DevOps Engineer focused on building secure and scalable cloud infrastructure.
+I’m a Sr. DevOps Engineer focused on building secure and scalable cloud infrastructure.
 I enjoy building systems that are simple, scalable, and reliable in real production environments.

 ---